-The global death toll from novel coronavirus soared past 15,000 on Monday, according to figures compiled by Johns Hopkins University in the U.S.
+The global death toll from the coronavirus pandemic climbed to 16,559 on Tuesday, as per figures compiled by the U.S.-based Johns Hopkins University.

-The virus, which emerged in Wuhan, China last December, has spread to at least 167 countries and regions around the globe, while a total of 15,308 people have died and the tally of confirmed cases exceeds 349,000.
+The virus, which emerged in Wuhan, China last December, has spread to at least 168 countries and regions around the globe.

 Italy, China, Spain and Iran continue to be the most affected countries.

-Although China has the most confirmed cases with nearly 81,500, Italy recorded the most coronavirus-related deaths with 5,476 fatalities in more than 59,100 cases.
-China, the ground zero of the virus, followed Italy with 3,153 deaths.
+Although China has the most confirmed cases with 81,552, Italy recorded the most coronavirus-related deaths with 6,077 fatalities in more than 63,927 cases.
+China, the ground zero of the virus, followed Italy with 3,160 deaths.

-Many countries have restricted flights from the most affected places and gone through lockdowns as the World Heath Organization (WHO) declared the outbreak a pandemic and Europe the new epicenter of the disease.
+Many countries have restricted flights from the most affected places and gone through lockdowns as the World Health Organization (WHO) declared the outbreak a pandemic and Europe the new epicenter of the disease.